erthward/phen_asynch/README.md

 6. *On Savio*, run `bash src/asynch/anal/drivers/summ_results/ul_asynch_drivers_results_to_bdrive.sh` to upload all drivers-modeling results to Google Drive (**1 task, <1 h runtime**).
 7. *On laptop*, run `bash src/asynch/anal/drivers/summ_results/dl_asynch_drivers_results_from_bdrive.sh` to download all drivers-modeling results into the appropriate directory on the external hard drive (**1 task, <1h runtime**).
 8. *On laptop*, run `python src/asynch/anal/drivers/summ_results/tabulate_model_summaries.py` to combine all permuation-based and SHAP-based importance values and model $R^2$s and MSEs into a single output table, for supplmental materials (**1 task, <1m runtime**).
-9. *On laptop*, manually copy the contents of each of the three sheets in both of the .xlsx files created by the last step into their corresponding sections in `res/tabs/TAB_SUPP_model_summary_table_full.xlsx` using LibreOffice Calc, save the file, then save a static image of the table (by manually selecting the entire gray boxed area, clicking "File" > "Export...", checking the 'Selection' checkbox in the bottom left corner, selecting .png as the file type, clicking "Save", clicking the "Modify resolution" radio-button on the pop-up and setting the resolution to 500 pixels/inch, then clicking the "Modify dimensions" radio button, setting the width to 10 inches and letting the height auto-adjust, then clicking "OK").
+9. *On laptop*, manually copy the contents of each of the three sheets in both of the .xlsx files created by the last step into their corresponding sections in `res/tabs/TAB_model_summary_table_full.xlsx` using LibreOffice Calc, save the file, then save a static image of the table (by manually selecting the entire tan boxed area, clicking "File" > "Export...", checking the 'Selection' checkbox in the bottom left corner, selecting .png as the file type, clicking "Save", clicking the "Modify resolution" radio-button on the pop-up and setting the resolution to 500 pixels/inch, then clicking the "Modify dimensions" radio button, setting the width to 10 inches and letting the height auto-adjust, then clicking "OK").
 10. *On laptop*, run `bash src/asynch/anal/drivers/make_figs/make_all_asynch_analysis_figs.sh` to produce the main asynch figure (global map, as well as map summarizing the predominance of the two top-importance covariates), as well as the supplemental figures showing the random forest error map and the map of SHAP-value predominance across all random forest covariates (**1 task, <10m runtime**).